emilyjcosta5/LION_old/README.md

 `

 ## Example
 To run an example that uses a week of Darshan logs from a production HPC system, scripts are available in `/example`.
+Examples Darshan logs are included in `unparsed_darshan_logs` which are available for trying step (1).
+Tthe run script uses logs that are decompressed and parsed already in `parsed_darshan_logs` and therefore starts at step (2).
 Simple run 'source run.sh' in that directory.
 The clustering information will be saved to `example/data` and figures will be save to `example/figures`.